SearchingSteve/MidtermSprint-JavaScript-Sem3/README.md

-Here's a README template for your midterm project, modeled after the restaurant menu generator format:

----

-# Movie Collection Viewer - Template Repository
+# Movie Collection Viewer

-This repository is a template for a movie collection viewing project.
-Use this project as a starting point to build an Express-based web application that displays information about a collection of movies.
+This repository contains a dynamic movie collection viewer application, designed as a foundation for building an Express-based web app that showcases and explores a curated collection of movies.

 ## How to Use This Template